 The corn is cooked in a giant metal wok over an open fire.
 Then the softened kernels are grounded with a hand-stone grinder or machine.
 This masa is then used to make tortillas, tamales, or even boxbol in Ixil!

 Unfortunately, this traditional way of making tortillas may become lost to store-bought tortillas instead.
 Outside of Guatemala City, however, traditional tortillas are by and far most common, so be sure to keep the tradition alive (and don’t order store-bought flour tortilla quesadillas).

 Whilst, in theory, you can eat anything for breakfast (cold takeaway pizza, for example), the best way to start the day is with a traditional Guatemalan breakfast.
 Trust me, Guatemala breakfasts are simple but very tasty.

-Even hostel continental breakfasts make good breakfast in Guatemala (no cereal and burnt toast).
+Even hostel continental breakfasts make good breakfast in Guatemala (no cereal and burnt toast), so you’re backpacking Guatemala trip should start off right every morning!
 Generally, breakfasts in Guatemala include eggs, tortillas, beans, and boiled or fried plantains.

 You can also expect the tropical fruits in season, like bananas, papaya, mango, and avocado.

 Most plates are served with a cup of Guatemalan coffee and/or a licuado, which is usually just one of the fruits mentioned blended into a juice.

 Below are some of the best Guatemalan breakfasts to fuel your day.